dmeoli/OnlineRetail/README.md

 prediction hard.
 Note that the evaluation should be performed on both training and test set.

-## Task 4: Sequential Pattern Mining (30 points - 32 with optional subtask)
+## Task 4: Sequential Pattern Mining
 Consider the problem of mining frequent sequential patterns.
 To address the task:
 - Model the customer as a sequence of baskets
 - Apply the sequential pattern mining algorithm